kat-ash59/FizzBuzzApp/README.md

 ### Lessons Learned
 need to be careful where you put the checks so that you get proper output for combinations

+also need to add new line between comments in README or they mush together